Skip to main content

 • Customer account invite: {{ customer.account_activation_url }}

-Simple Notifications
+Simple Notifications:

 • Return label instruction: {{ return_label.public_file_url }}